BDC Hamburger Icon

 TipBottom line

-If you’re just starting your YouTube channel, develop a backlog of video content before launching your channel so your audience has a variety of videos immediately available for consumption.
+If you're starting your YouTube channel, develop a backlog of video content before launching your channel so your audience has a variety of videos immediately available for consumption.

 Exclusively uploading short videos

 The rise of TikTok and multiple short-form video content creation options might lead you to believe that solely creating YouTube Shorts would be best.
 However, YouTube uses minutes watched as the KPI to rank video performance, so longer videos perform better on the channel when compared to shorter content.
+This is great news for creators who want to go in-depth and deliver detailed, meaningful information to their audience.

-From a search engine optimization (SEO) perspective, it’s better for your channel if, for example, a viewer watches 20 minutes of a 90-minute video than if someone watches the entirety of a 10-minute video.
-Like every other website, YouTube also tracks how long visitors spend on your page, and posting longer videos can help decrease your channel’s bounce rate.
+From a search engine optimization perspective, it’s better for your channel if, for example, a viewer watches 20 minutes of a 90-minute video than if someone watches the entirety of a 10-minute video.
+Like every other website, YouTube also tracks how long visitors spend on your page and posting longer videos can help decrease your channel’s bounce rate.

 author image

-Sean Peek, Senior Analyst & Expert on Business Ownership
+Written By: Sean PeekSenior Analyst & Expert on Business Ownership

 BDC Logo